100 Awesome Facts About Everything

 When you stop and think about it, you realize that the world truly is a weird place.
 After all, we humans paint our faces before work and wear sparkly rocks to prove our devotion to one another.
 Right now, there’s a tortoise living on an Atlantic isle that is 183 years old.
 Turducken is a thing.

-However, just when you thought the world could’t get any weirder or more wonderful, these awesome facts are here to prove you wrong.
-And if you want more time to discover the world around you, make sure you know the 100 Ways to Live to 100.
+However, just when you thought the world couldn’t get any weirder or more wonderful, these awesome facts are here to prove you wrong.

 Yawning Cools Your Brain

 Penguins Used to Be 6 Feet Tall